 The PUSH and POP commands on a computer with a stack organization need an address field.
 As a result, the word at address X is pushed to the head of the stack by the instruction PUSH X. The stack pointer immediately updates.
 Since the operation is done on the top two items of the stack, stack-organized computers don’t need an address field for the operation type instructions.

-Below are the types of instruction formats in Computer Architecture
+Below are the types of instruction format in Computer Architecture.

 Zero Address Instruction